Four-story high rogue wave breaks records off the coast of Vancouver Island - KTVZ

 In the past few decades, what was once known as marine folklore has now been accepted as real by scientists.

-“Rogues, called ‘extreme storm waves’ by scientists, are those waves which are greater than twice the size of surrounding waves, are very unpredictable, and often come unexpectedly from directions other than prevailing wind and waves,” The National Oceanic and Atmospheric Association (NOAA) explained.
+“Rogues, called ‘extreme storm waves’ by scientists, are those waves which are greater than twice the size of surrounding waves, are very unpredictable, and often come unexpectedly from directions other than prevailing wind and waves,” the National Oceanic and Atmospheric Administration (NOAA) explained.

 In simplified terms, “A rogue wave is actually just a wave that is large compared to the surrounding wave field,” Gemmrich clarified.

-Note: CORRECTION: An earlier version of this story gave the wrong name for the National Oceanic and Atmospheric Administration.